anonymous02047-design/MovieSearch2025/SOCIAL_LOGIN_FIX_GUIDE.md

    - Enable "ID tokens" and "Access tokens"

 5. **Get Client ID and Secret:**
-   - Go to "Overview" - copy "Application (client) ID"
+   - Go to "Overview" and copy "Application (client) ID"
-   - Go to "Certificates & secrets" - create new client secret
+   - Go to "Certificates & secrets" > "New client secret"
+   - Copy the secret value

-### **3.2 Clerk Dashboard Configuration:**
+### **2.2 Clerk Dashboard Configuration:**

 1. **In Clerk Dashboard:**
 2. **Go to "User & Authentication" > "Social Connections"**